 In the photo above are the supplies you’ll need for just one mask.
 First, you’ll want to cut your 9” x 6” fabric pieces.
 The rotary cutter works super slick because it’s all straight cuts.
 Of course a scissors works also.
 Then, cut the 7-inch elastic strips.

-1. On the front fabric of your mask, tack or baste each end of both pieces of elastic in the 4 corners.
+1. On the front fabric of your mask, tack or baste each end of both pieces of elastic or knit ties in the 4 corners.
 See the photo for reference.
 Please note: if you are using cord elastic, be sure to knot it on both ends so that it securely attaches when sewn.

-3. Turn the mask right side out.
+3. Turn the mask right side out through the opening.

 4. Iron flat, pressing the seam allowances from the 2-inch opening to the inside and opening up all the seams as you press.
 Optional, pin the opening closed.
 If you do not have an iron, no problem!
 Skip it or (as a reader suggested) try your hair flat iron.😂

 5. Make 3 small pleats (folds) on each side of the mask.
 Be sure they are all going in the same direction.
 Pin each pleat in place.